UHDanke/gd_docs/bugs/advanced_follow_issues.md

 Rotation is also duplicated when using Mode 3.

+A solution to this bug would be for only the first Advanced Follow in a tick to move by the velocity value, and subsequent ones to move by the difference in velocity.

 ## Rotation and Object Groups

 Advanced Follow movement breaks when using Rotation on targets part of linked objects or groups.